NAThompson/performance_tuning_tutorial/README.md

 > . .  if you're trying to capture the IP on some PMC event, and there's a delay between the PMC overflow and capturing the IP, then the IP will point to the wrong address.
 This is skew.
 Another contributing problem is that micro-ops are processed in parallel and out-of-order, while the instruction pointer points to the resumption instruction, not the instruction that caused the event.

 --[Brendan Gregg](http://www.brendangregg.com/perf.html)

 ---

-## perf gotchas

-`perf` is frustrating when lots of time is spent in kernel calls, but you don't have kernel debug symbols.

-This problem is generic to all performance tools, but there has to be a better way!

-Note: You can install kernel debug symbols on [Ubuntu](https://wiki.ubuntu.com/Debug%20Symbol%20Packages).

----